-ZC Steel Pipe supplies line pipe with 3LPE, FBE, and 3LPP external coating systems applied at our coating facility in Hai'an City.
-This guide covers the technical basis for each coating system, the applications where each is correct, temperature and mechanical limits, applicable standards, and purchase order specification.
+ZC Steel Pipe supplies API 5L line pipe with 3LPE, FBE, and 3LPP external coating systems for oil, gas, and water transmission projects.
+This guide covers the technical basis for each coating system, applications where each is correct, temperature and mechanical limits, applicable standards, and the items to specify on a coated pipe purchase order.

 FBE — Fusion Bonded Epoxy

-FBE is a thermoset epoxy powder coating applied electrostatically to a preheated, blast-cleaned pipe surface.
-The powder melts, flows, and cures to form a continuous, tightly adhered coating typically 300–500 microns thick.
-FBE bonds chemically to the steel surface and provides excellent:
+FBE is a 300–500 micron thermoset epoxy powder coating applied electrostatically to a preheated, blast-cleaned pipe surface.
+The powder melts, flows, and cures to form a continuous, tightly adhered coating that bonds chemically to the steel.
+FBE provides:

 • Adhesion — the highest of the three coating types